pspacewoman/Unity-Development-3D-Solar-System/UnityDevelopment.md

 Unity's editor consists of multiple panels, each serving a unique purpose:

-1️⃣  Scene View – The editor view where you navigate, select, and manipulate 3D assets**.
+1️⃣  Scene View – The editor view where you navigate, select, and manipulate 3D assets.
 2️⃣  Game View – Hit "Play" ▶ to compile and preview the game from the active camera.
 3️⃣  Hierarchy Panel – A list of all objects in the game scene; rename, organize, or delete them (`Shift + Delete`).
 4️⃣  Project Panel – Contains all usable assets (files, models, scripts) located in the `Assets` folder.